-2. Find the state and county wages for two occupations that interest you.
+2. Find the state and county wages\\ for two occupations that interest you.
 What is the source of your information?
 Do the wages differ from county to county?
 What are the average annual wages for each county?

-Occupation 1

-Occupation 2
+Occupation 1 Occupation 2

 Information Source

 New Castle County \$ \$

 Kent County \$ \$

 Sussex County \$ \$

-One place to find this information is in the publication, Delaware Wages 2011, which is online at the following address: www.delawareworks.com/oolmi/Information/Publications/DelawareWages.aspx.
-Another way to get a hold of this information is to call Lyn Anderson at 302-761-8064 and ask her to send you a free copy (as long as supplies last) of the Delaware Wages 2012 publication.
+\\ One place to find this information is in the Delaware Wages 2019 publication, which can be found online at: https://Imi.delawareworks.com/Content/Publications/Documents/Delaware Wages 2019.pdf Another way to get a hold of this information is to call Kristie Manley at 302-761-8064 and ask her to send you a free printed copy of the publication (while supplies last).

-Using pages 19 & 20, answer the following questions:
+Activity 10.3 Using pages 24 and 25 in the Career Compass, answer the following questions:

-Ι. Give three examples of how your knowledge of labor market information could benefit you in your job search.
-Example 1: Example 2: Example 3: 2.
-List two websites that can provide you with valuable information about the labor market.
-Website 1: Website 2: 3.
-Which Career Clusters are expected to have more than 2,000 average annual job openings from 2010-2020?
-4. Which two Career Clusters are projected to have the fewest average annual job openings from 2010-2020?
-5. What are the 2010 average annual wages for the 2 clusters in which you are interested?
+1. Give three examples of how your knowledge of labor market information could benefit you in your job search.

+Example 1:

+Example 2:

+Example 3:

+2. List two websites that can provide you with valuable information about the labor market.

+Website 1:

+Website 2:

+3. Which Career Cluster is expected to have more than 10,000 average annual job openings from 2018-2028?

+4. Which two Career Clusters are projected to have the fewest average annual job openings from 2018-2028?

+5. What are the 2018 average annual wages for the 2 clusters in which you are interested?
 Approximately how many average annual openings are expected?

-Based on the information on pages 21 and 22, answer the following questions:
+Based on the information on pages 28 and 29 in the Career Compass, answer the following questions:

+1. Which occupation had the highest estimated employment in 2018?

+2. Which job is expected to have a projected employment of 5,303 in 2028?

+3. What is the average hourly entry wage for Physical Therapists?
+Based on the information on page 37 in the Compass, how much education/training does one need to be qualified?
+In which career cluster is it?

-- 1. Which occupation had the highest estimated employment in 2010? - 2.
-Which job is expected to have a projected employment of 3,956 in 2020? - 3.
-What is a job replacement?
-What is a new job? - 4.
-What is the average hourly entry wage for Accountants and Auditors?
-How much education/training does one need to be qualified?
+- 4. What is the average hourly entry wage for Operations Research Analysts?
+Based on the information on page 33 in the Compass, how much education/training does one need to be qualified?
 In which career cluster is it? - 5.
-What is the average hourly entry wage for Diagnostic Medical Sonographers?
-How much education/training does one need to be qualified?
-In which career cluster is it? - 6.
 Which occupation has the highest average annual job growth rate?
 What is the rate?
-What is the estimated employment in 2010?
-What is the projected employment for 2020? - 7.
+What is the estimated employment in 2018?
+What is the projected employment for 2028? - 6.
 Which occupation has the highest average hourly entry wage?
-What is the wage? - 8.
-If you want to make a high entry wage in an occupation with greater than 400 total annual openings, what would be a good choice?
-What is the entry wage for the occupation you chose?
-What is the least amount of education required to be qualified?
-Which career cluster does it belong to? - 9.
+What is the wage? - 7.
+If you want to make a high entry wage in an occupation with greater than 600 total annual openings, what would be a good choice?
+What is the entry wage for this occupation?
+Based on the information on page 37 in the Compass, what is the least amount of education required to be qualified?
+Which career cluster does it belong to? - 8.
 If you want to enter the profession that has the most total annual openings, what field should you consider?
-Why might this be a good choice for you, or why not? - 10.
-Pile-Driver Operators have an average annual growth rate of 2.92%.
-Physical Therapists have an average annual growth rate of 2.91%.
-Do you have a better chance of getting a job if you are a Pile-Driver Operator?
+Why might this be a good choice for you, or why not? - 9.
+Physician Assistants have an average annual growth rate of 2.9%.
+Medical Assistants have an average annual growth rate of 2.1%.
+Do you have a better chance of getting a job if you are a Physician Assistant?
 Why or why not?

-Activity 11: Career Matrix Scavenger Hunt
+Activity 11: Career Matrix Key Scavenger Hunt

-Using pages 23 & 24, Delaware Career Matrix, answer the following questions:
+Using pages 26 and 27 in the Career Compass, Delaware Career Matrix, answer the following questions:

-1. How are the occupations in the Delaware Career Matrix organized?
+- 1. How are the occupations in the Delaware Career Matrix organized? - 2.
+Name 3 pieces of information you can find in the matrix. - a. - b.